LennonLab/mutual-dorm/README.md

 Evolution of the mutualistic trait value was briefly explored here, but more thorough tests of evolution of the trait with and without dormancy, as well as with and without environmental stochasticity, are necessary.
 This can be accomplished through job submissions for parameter sweeps.
 Additional sweeps can be used to explore where different parameters (cost of mutualism, degree of environmental stochasticity, population size, inflow of resources) lead to different outcomes: partner coexistence, maintenance of mutualism, and/or dominance of cheating.

 Finally, this model is fairly abstract, and many changes could be made to resemble the lab's set of Bacillus auxotrophs more closely.
-Such decisions include the following: making dormancy and cell division mutually exclusive so that dormancy cannot occur directly after division; changing the resource model to more closely resemble the Kost auxotroph setup; more specific and realistic source of environmental disturbances besides explicit resources, such as desication; and randomization of the order of the internal cell processes.
-Additionally, the model could made more flexible to allow for only one partner to have dormancy.
+Such decisions include the following: making dormancy and cell division mutually exclusive so that dormancy cannot occur directly after division; changing the resource model to more closely resemble the Kost auxotroph setup; more specific and realistic source of environmental disturbances besides explicit resources, such as desiccation; and randomization of the order of the internal cell processes.
+Additionally, the model could be made more flexible to allow for only one partner to have dormancy.

 ### Spatial model